Mixed 3-manifolds are virtually special: Technical reduction to two steps

 \section{Technical reduction to two steps}

 Let $M$ be a compact connected oriented irreducible $3$--manifold.
-We can also assume, by passing to a double cover, that $M$ has no $\pi_1$--injective Klein bottles.
-Up to isotopy, $M$ has a unique minimal collection of incompressible tori not parallel to $\partial M$, called \emph{JSJ tori}, such that the complementary components called \emph{blocks} are either atoroidal or else toroidal and Seifert fibered.
-If $M$ is mixed, then it has at least one JSJ torus and one atoroidal block.
-By Thurston's hyperbolisation all atoroidal blocks are hyperbolic and we will denote them by $M^h_k$.
-The JSJ tori adjacent to hyperbolic blocks are \emph{transitional}.
-The complementary components of the union of the hyperbolic blocks are graph manifolds with boundary and will be called \emph{graph manifold blocks} and denoted by $M^g_i$.
-Each of their Seifert fibered blocks admits a unique Seifert fibration.
-If a transitional torus is adjacent on both of its sides to hyperbolic blocks, we replace it by two parallel tori (also called JSJ, and transitional) and add the product region $T\times I$ bounded by them as a graph manifold block to the family $\{M^g_i\}$.
-Similarly, for a boundary torus of $M$ adjacent to a hyperbolic block, we introduce its parallel copy in $M$ (called JSJ, and transitional) and add the product region to $\{M^g_i\}$.
-We fix one of many Seifert fibrations on such $M^g_i$.
+By passing to a double cover, we can also assume that $M$ has no $\pi_1$--injective Klein bottles.
+Moreover, assume that $M$ is not a Sol or Nil manifold.
+Up to isotopy, $M$ then has a unique minimal collection of incompressible tori not parallel to $\partial M$, called \emph{JSJ tori}, such that the complementary components called \emph{blocks} are either algebraically atoroidal or else Seifert fibered \cite[Thm 3.4]{Bon}.
+We say that $M$ is \emph{mixed} if it has at least one JSJ torus and one atoroidal block.
+(Equivalently, by Perelman's geometrization, $M$ is not hyperbolic and not a graph manifold.)
+By Thurston's hyperbolization all atoroidal blocks are hyperbolic and we will denote them by $M^{\hb}_k$.
+The JSJ tori adjacent to at least one hyperbolic block are \emph{transitional}.
+The complementary components of the union of the hyperbolic blocks are graph manifolds with boundary and will be called \emph{graph manifold blocks} and denoted by $M^{\gb}_i$.
+Up to a diffeomorphism isotopic to the identity, each of their Seifert fibered blocks admits a unique Seifert fibration that we fix.
+If a transitional torus is adjacent on both of its sides to hyperbolic blocks, we replace it by two parallel tori (also called JSJ, and transitional) and add the product region $T\times I$ bounded by them as a graph manifold block to the family $\{M^{\gb}_i\}$.
+Similarly, for a boundary torus of $M$ adjacent to a hyperbolic block, we introduce its parallel copy in $M$ (called JSJ, and transitional) and add the product region to $\{M^{\gb}_i\}$.
+These $M^{\gb}_i=T\times I$ will be called \emph{thin}.
+We will later fix one of many Seifert fibrations on thin $M^{\gb}_i$.